Arizona Wine Regions 101

 Page Springs is a family.
 We love what we do and are committed to constantly challenging ourselves to do it better.
 And at the center of this all is our wineΓÇöthe expression…

-Desert soil isn't exactly conducive for growing—saguaros, Joshua trees and other spiny death hazards notwithstanding.
-Perceptions of Willcox's barren land changed in the 1980s and '90s when entrepreneurial vintners realized the cattle town's warm desert climate, high elevation, and sandy soil provide "terroir" similar to that in Argentina and Southern France.
+Desert soil isn’t exactly conducive for growing — saguaros, prickly pears and creosote notwithstanding.
+Perceptions of Willcox’s barren landscape changed in the 1980s and ‘90s when entrepreneurial vintners realized the cattle town’s warm desert climate, high elevation and sandy soil provide terroir similar to that in Argentina and Southern France.

-Today, around three-quarters of the grapes grown in Arizona come from Willcox and the surrounding Sulphur Springs Valley.
-Vineyard owners have capitalized on the area's growing reputation by setting up shop in the center of town, making for highly walkable wine tasting tours.
+Today, around three-quarters of the grapes grown in Arizona come from the Willcox AVA, which rambles over 833 square miles.
+Vineyard owners have capitalized on the area’s growing reputation by setting up shop in the center of town, making for highly walkable wine tasting tours.

 Wilcox Wineries